lsst/rtn-051/account-request-and-access.rst

 Follow these steps to sign on with your NOIRLab SSO credentials:

-1. Use one of the links below to access the risk tool:
+1. Use one of these links to access the risk tool:

   - `<https://noirlab.alceatech.com/saml2/sso>`__
   - `<https://sso.connect.pingidentity.com/sso/sp/initsso?saasid=d780822d-5410-4447-b4a2-a4e07bab48cd&idpid=556eec0c-e85f-44d5-a815-d2a8a9145dcc>`__